 21. The Butterfly Song

 This craft has it all: a hands-on activity, a lesson about colors, and music for learning!
 Teach colors through song while making these sweet butterflies that you can attach to trees and watch them flutter in the wind.

 Use butcher paper and markers or washable paints.
 Use a stencil template to draw butterfly outlines on the paper.
 Ask your preschooler to color in the outlines and use them as gift wrap for the next birthday party you attend.
 Go crazy by embellishing with glitter or sequins or make a 3D butterfly and attach it to the gift wrap or use it as a card.

 23. Flying Butterfly Craft

 Ideal for crafting at home with your little one, this butterfly craft teaches colors and shapes while creating something that actually flies!
 Great for hours of playtime fun.
 Watch this video and follow along to make your own flying butterflies at home.

 Use the recipes below to create yummy butterflies together!
 Recipes are great for early math learning while strengthening hand-eye coordination and learning valuable lessons such as patience and flexibility.
 It can also be the foundation for healthy eating habits that will serve them for the rest of their lives.

 24. Butterfly Pancakes Recipe

-This recipe from Taste of Home is a wonderful way to learn about fresh fruits.
-Instead of using artificial sweeteners and syrups, all of the yummy goodness comes from fresh fruit.
-This project allows you and your little one to actually play with your food!
+This yummy recipe is a wonderful way to learn about fresh fruits.
+Instead of using artificial sweeteners and syrups, why not use all of the delicious goodness comes from fresh fruit?
+This project allows you and your little one to actually play with their food!